 - One overly broad, nondescript goal: “Better quality” or “Faster delivery”

-- Assume the existing communication channels are sufficient and blame clueless team members for not understanding your existing communication tools
+- Assume the existing communication channels are sufficient and blame clueless team members for not understanding how you shared your goals

 - Do a great job creating well-articulated goals that are never seen again